duyquang91/Cathay/README.md

 - [ ] Supporting an entry point from deep link by RxFlow.
 - [ ] Supporting multi schemes for mock & real services.
 - [ ] Using Swinject/SwinjectStoryboard for depenencies injection.
 - [ ] Support showing code coverage by Danger.
+- [x] Showing code coverage locally by Slather.

 ## Installation
 We're using the [**Carthage**](https://github.com/Carthage/Carthage) dependency manager instead of **Cocoapods** to speed up the build time. </br>